 Foreign currency transactions are translated into the functional currency using exchange rates prevailing at the dates of the transactions.
 At the end of each reporting period, monetary assets and liabilities that are denominated in foreign currencies are translated at the rates prevailing at that date.
 Non-monetary assets and liabilities are translated using the historical rate on the date of the transaction.
-Non-monetary assets and liabilities that are stated at fair value are translated using the historical rate on the date of the transaction.
 Non-monetary assets and liabilities that are stated at fair value are translated using the historical rate on the date that the fair value was determined.
 All gains and losses on translation of these foreign currency transactions are charged to profit or loss.